ocaml-ppx/ocamlformat/CONTRIBUTING.md

 1. Prior to investing a large amount of time into significant or invasive changes, or those that affect the output, it is likely more efficient to first open an issue for discussion and planning.
 2. If you are not familiar with the project, focus first on the [Good first issues](https://github.com/ocaml-ppx/ocamlformat/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22Good-first-issue+%3A%2B1%3A%22).
-3. Fork the repository and create your branch from `master`.
+3. Fork the repository and create your branch from `main`.
 4. If you have added code that should be tested, add tests (they should be located in the `tests/passing` directory).
 '.
 5. Ensure the test suite passes (see [Running the tests](#running-the-tests)).